 A work may be copied for display in class (e.g., lecture presentation) or copied, translated or performed for an exam or test, so long as the material is:

-- not commercially available – a commercially available work may be used if it is manually reproduced (e.g., a diagram drawn on a chalkboard) or if the medium it is in is not available in an appropriate format at a reasonable cost, though you may not provide copies of the material to students, in paper or electronically.
-You may, however, print such content as required for a test or exam.
+- Not commercially available – a commercially available work may be used if it is manually reproduced (e.g., a diagram drawn on a chalkboard) or if is not available in an appropriate format at a reasonable cost.

-You may present the entirety of a performance (live performance, sound recording, audiovisual work) on University premises for non-commercial purposes, so long as the copy was obtained legitimately (e.g., owned, borrowed, rented or transmitted live by telecommunication) and your audience consists primarily of students, instructors, or any person who is directly responsible for setting curriculum at the University.
+You may present the entirety of a performance (live performance, sound recording, audiovisual work) on University premises for non-commercial purposes, so long as it is for the purpose of education or training, the copy was obtained legitimately (e.g., owned, borrowed, rented or transmitted live by telecommunication), and your audience consists primarily of students, instructors, or any person who is directly responsible for setting curriculum at the University.